 After you remove the painter’s tape, you need to fill in any cracks or blemishes in the wood with a little spackle.
 Just apply it with a putty knife and try to wipe off as much excess as you can.
 Once the spackle has dried, you can sand it smooth before applying the primer to the bench.

 Before painting, mask off your wall and floors with some painter’s tape.
 Apply an even coat of primer with a weenie roller to get a nice even consistency.
 Use a paintbrush for those areas that are hard to get to with the roller.
 Let the primer dry and then apply a couple coats of semigloss paint in any color you would like.
 I myself am partial to Behr paints.
 It just seems like they coat more evenly and don’t stink as much as some brands (which will remain unnamed).

 If you are a seamstress, which I am not, you could also sew up some bench cushions.
 With pets, I prefer not to use bench cushions because they are a magnet for fur.
 Instead, I just placed a couple throw pillows on the bench and called it a day.

 So there you go!
 I’d say this was a fairly complex project to break in my miter saw, but I’m really happy with the outcome.
 Now I have a place to sit and more room to store my junk.
 Hooray!
 I also added some castors to the bottom of my table so it’s really easy for a lot of people to sit on the bench without having to climb over one another.
 I love how it defined and made the most of the space.
 I would definitely recommend building one if you have a small kitchen.
 If you do, make sure to share your results with us.
 Good luck!

-Update: You can see more pictures of the finished bench and my spiffied-up kitchen, after we staged my house get it ready to sell.
-Thanks in part to smart staging and a few savvy DIY projects like my bench and painted refrigerator, we sold the house in one day!
+Update: You can see more pictures of the finished bench and my spiffied-up kitchen, after we staged my house to get it ready to sell.
+Thanks in part to smart staging and a few savvy DIY projects like my bench, painted refrigerator, and urbanite walkway we sold the house in one day!